InannaxX07/LSTM-stock-price-prediction/README.md

 # LSTM-stock-price-prediction

-This project demonstrates several advanced concepts and techniques that are highly valued in the AI industry:
+This project demonstrates several advanced concepts and techniques:

 Time Series Forecasting: The project focuses on predicting stock prices, a common application in finance and algorithmic trading.